integrimark/integrimark-mailing-action/README.md

 # IntegriMark Mailing Action

-This GitHub Action automates the process of encrypting PDF files using IntegriMark and publishing them to GitHub Pages.
-It's designed to enhance the security and traceability of digital PDF documents by watermarking them with unique, user-specific details.
+This GitHub Action is part of the IntegriMark ecosystem.
+Once an IntegriMark vault has been set up (either manually, or using the [IntegriMark Publish Action](https://github.com/jlumbroso/integrimark-publish-action), this action will send an email to the specified recipients, with individualized links to the files in the vault.

 **CURRENTLY UNDER BETA-TESTING, PLEASE SEND FEEDBACK AND EXPECT BUG!**

 ## Contributing

-Contributions to the IntegriMark Action are welcome!
+Contributions to the IntegriMark Mailing Action are welcome!
 Please submit a pull request with your changes.

 ## License